Residency for Tuition Purposes: All Policies & Exceptions

 - Or from the returning student’s ecclesiastical mission organization leadership

-- Copy of the requesting student’s Utah state tax return for the most recent tax year and for all years that the requesting student resided out of state.
+- Copy of the requesting student’s Utah state tax return for the filing from most recently completed tax year and for all years that the requesting student resided out of state.

 - If the requesting student was required to complete Form TC40-B, they must provide a copy of it

-- If applicable, a student who is a tax dependent of Utah parents, the student must provide copies of their Utah parents’ federal tax return proving they are a tax dependent, and Utah parents’ state tax returns for the most recent tax year and for all years that the requesting student resided out of state
+- If applicable, a student who is a tax dependent of Utah parents, the student must provide copies of their Utah parents’ federal tax return proving they are a tax dependent, and Utah parents’ state tax returns for the filing from most recently completed tax year and for all years that the requesting student resided out of state

 For Government Volunteer Service: